The Guild represents a range of professional writers.

 - Service Aides

-Our members are covered by one of two primary types of Guild contracts based on their field of work.
+Our members are covered by one of three primary types of Guild contracts based on their field of work.